How to install and manage Azure Stack Updates

-After that, your updated will show up as available in the Azure Stack portal. and you can then start the update from the portal.
+After that, your updated will show up as available in the Azure Stack portal.
+And you can then start the update from the portal.
 The process of the update is completely automated.
 The update resource provider will take care of checking the health of the infrastructure before and after a component gets updated.
-It will also automatically move workloads from one Azure Stack node to another one before updating the host and it will also process the update of all components in the right order.
+It will also automatically move workloads from one Azure Stack node to another one before updating the host, and it will also process the update of all components in the right order.

 During the update process, you can monitor the update in several different ways.
 One of the most common ones is using the Azure Stack Administration portal.
 Here you can also download the log file which you will need if you have any issues during the update.

-Quick tip: The file output is a JSON file on a single line, if you want to make it more human readable, open it in Visual Studio Code right click the text and select “format document”.
+Quick tip: The file output is a JSON file on a single line, if you want to make it more human readable, open it in Visual Studio Code right-click the text and select “format document”.

-Links to Azure Stack Update resources
+Links to Update resources

 Updating Azure Stack is one of the services we offer at itnetX in our Managed Azure Stack solution.
 So if you are interested in having an Azure Stack appliance in your datacenter, but managed and operated by itnetX, feel free to contact me.